evennia/evennia/docs/1.0-dev/_sources/Setup/Installation-Git.md.txt

 the environment to be active.

 > Remember that you need to re-activate the virtualenv like this *every time* you
-> start a new terminal/console to get access to the Python packages (notably the
+> start a new terminal/console.
+Otherwise the `evennia` command will not be available.
-> important `evennia` program) you installed in the virtualenv!

 ## Linux Install